AlexIK3404/SNNLab/README.md

 ### Option 1 — install the ready-made wheel

-This is the simplest option for colleagues who only want to run SNNLab.
+This is the simplest option if you want only to run SNNLab.
 The wheel contains the packaged SNNLab code; `pip` installs it into a Python environment and creates the `snnlab-gui` command.

 Create and activate a virtual environment: